-This valuation is based on the plan provisions in effect on December 31, 2021.
+This valuation is based on the plan provisions in effect on December 31, 2024.
 Since the previous valuation, the Plan has not been amended in any material way.

-The following is a summary of the main provisions of the Plan in effect on December 31, 2021.
+The following is a summary of the main provisions of the Plan in effect on December 31, 2024 including the decision of the Trustee to grant post-retirement indexing of 2.61% per year for the next five years (January 1, 2026 through January 1, 2030).

 This summary is not intended as a complete description of the Plan.